SzymonNastaly/SzymonNastaly.github.io/content/blog/four-months-in-oman/index.md

 ## Notes

-After finishing my Bachelors thesis at ETH, I spent four months (September 2024 to January 2025) at the German University of Technology where I worked as a teaching assistant.
+After finishing my Bachelors at ETH Zurich, I spent four months (September 2024 to January 2025) at the German University of Technology working as a teaching assistant.
-The work was fine and I really liked my colleagues, but the main goal of me and my girlfriend (who also went to Oman) was to get to know a completely different country.
+The main goal of me and my girlfriend (who also went to Oman) was to get to know a completely different country.
-Therefore, we have tried to use the occasion to travel as much as possible throughout the country and spend time with friends getting to know the very different culture.
+Therefore, we used every occasion to travel as much as possible and spent time with friends getting to know a different culture.

-### Our Travels
+## Our Travels

 Oman is a huge country that you can mostly travel by yourself via the well-maintained road and highway network.